10 How Large Language Models (LLMs) like ChatGPT Work

 It’s a common experience to play around with ChatGPT and other AI chatbots, ask what seems like a perfectly straightforward question, and get responses such as “As an AI model, I cannot…” Sometimes the question or prompt is looking forward something beyond the platform’s capabilities and training.
 Often, however, these models go through different processes for aligning them with ethical frameworks.

 Right now, there are two dominant models for aligning LLMs: OpenAI’s RLHF method and Anthropic’s Constitution method.
+This chapter will focus on RLHF because it’s the most common.

 Reinforcement Learning from Human Feedback (RLHF)

-One process, used by OpenAI to transform GPT 3 into the more usable 3.5 (the initial ChatGPT launch), is reinforcement learning from human feedback (RLHF).
-W. Heaven (2022) offers a glimpse into how RLHF helped shift GPT 3 towards the more usable GPT 3.5 model, which was the foundation for the original ChatGPT:
+One process, used by OpenAI to transform GPT 3 into the more usable 3.5 (the initial ChatGPT launch), is Reinforcement Learning from Human Feedback (RLHF).
+W. Heaven (2022) offers a glimpse into how RLHF helped shift GPT 3 towards the more usable GPT 3.5 model, which was the foundation for the original ChatGPT.

-[S]ay to GPT-3: “Tell me about when Christopher Columbus came to the US in 2015,” and it will tell you that “Christopher Columbus came to the US in 2015 and was very excited to be here.”
-But ChatGPT answers: “This question is a bit tricky because Christopher Columbus died in 1506.”
+Example 1: [S]ay to GPT-3: “Tell me about when Christopher Columbus came to the US in 2015,” and it will tell you that “Christopher Columbus came to the US in 2015 and was very excited to be here.”
+But ChatGPT 3.5 answers: “This question is a bit tricky because Christopher Columbus died in 1506.”

-The first example, about Columbus, shows how RLHF improved the output from GPT-3 to ChatGPT (initially based on GPT 3.5) to respond more accurately.
+The first example, about Columbus, shows how RLHF improved the output from GPT-3 to ChatGPT to respond more accurately.
 Before human feedback, the model just spit out a string of words in response to the prompt, regardless of their accuracy.
 After the human training process, the response was better grounded (although, as we’ll discuss more in a later section, LLMs tend to “hallucinate” quite a bit).
 RLHF improves the quality of the generated output.
 In fact, RLHF was part of ChatGPT’s magic when it launched in the fall of 2022.
 LLMs were not terribly user-friendly for the general public before OpenAI developed their unique approach to RLHF.

 Limitations and Risks